zwilder/GoblinCaves/Ideas.md

 bash an enemy with such force it sends them flying in to a wall with force, causing further damage to them.
 """

+Minor goal: Random flora to populate the caves, characteristics of the flora add different effects depending on use.
+Procgen mushrooms?
+Or maybe a set series of mushrooms with certain effects that start unidentified (ADOM potions, "Thick blue potion" is different from game to game).
+Since each mushroom can be eaten, thrown, applied etc (like all items, see the major goal above) there is lots of fun things that could be done here.
+What happens if you apply an inkcap to a scroll you found?
+Apply the milky fluid from a mushroom to your sword?
+Eat the spotted mushroom?
+Maybe the player can "forage" a tile (and only once per tile, it would be easy to add a "foraged" flag like "explored"), and certain tiles have a higher chance of producing forageable items.

+Idea: Experience points are spent to upgrade skills: eg Weapon (offensive power), Armor (defensive power), or Luck (bonuses?).
+Player doesn't find new weapons in the game, they have one weapon with a generated name.
+Their base stats are based on the name of the weapon.
+Message at the beginning of the adventure: "Player wields the legendary battlaxe Gladys!".
+Type of weapon maybe is chosen (Battleaxe, Greatsword, Sword/Shield combo, Longbow?) at beginning of game and determines the skills player can use as they gain experience (replacing the idea of a "class).
+More skills in their weapon means new abilities - maybe the abilities gained are in a random order, so there is no guarantee that leveling up Gladys will get you cleave, maybe you'll get leap.